-The Directors are responsible for preparing the Directors' Report, the Strategic Report and the Bank's financial statements in accordance with applicable United Kingdom law and regulations.
+The Directors are responsible for preparing the annual report and the financial statements in accordance with applicable United Kingdom law and regulations.

 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law, the Directors have elected to prepare financial statements under International Financial Reporting Standards ("IFRS") as adopted by the European Union.
+Under that law, the Directors have elected to prepare the financial statements in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.